Carpal Tunnel Syndrome Treatment In Seattle, WA

 - Cortisone injections

-- Open carpal tunnel release surgery
+- Open carpal tunnel release and endoscopic carpal tunnel surgeries

 Yes, you can fix carpal tunnel through natural and non-surgical procedures during its early phase.
 Deep friction massage and nerve gliding exercises help in reducing pain.
 However, if the condition becomes chronic and complicated, you will have to undergo surgical treatment procedures.
 So, you shouldn’t leave your carpal syndrome untreated even if the symptoms disappear in the beginning.